MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/attributeitem.md

 # Attribute Item

-An attribute item represents the base interface for a generic attribute that could be a [type attribute](typeattribute.md) or an [entity attribute](entityattribute.md).
+An attribute item represents the base interface/class for a generic attribute that could be a [type attribute](typeattribute.md) or an [entity attribute](entityattribute.md).

 TODO: Delete CdmReferencesEntities once removed
 ```
 public interface CdmAttributeItem extends CdmObject, CdmReferencesEntities
 ```
+*CdmAttributeItem is a class in Python.*

 ## Properties
 |Name|Type|Description|